Give the gift small icon

 We heard a lot about the story burden as we began the research for what became Artifcts.
 We knew we had to do better and create something innovative that would avoid the story pressure while integrating the best of the tried and tested techniques of story telling AND sharing.

-What's remarkable about every Artifct you create is the simple choice as to WHAT you Artifct already speaks volumes.
+Let's begin at the very beginning.
+WHAT you choose to Artifct speaks volumes.
+The fact that you chose to take a moment and document THAT item lets your loved ones know that it mattered to you.
 The "story" becomes a bonus, a bonus that can be one simple word—e.g. Dad’s—or a 5,000+ word story.

-We love that Artifcts are also easily shareable to someone who may be assisting you with family history research, writing a memoir, or creating a family videography, saving you countless hours searching for, sharing, and annotating the materials when you’re ready to take that next step.
-We have great Allies in ‘Stuff’ who can support you and have many more in our “rolodex” if memoirs and personal or family videographies and genealogies are on your mind.
-Reach out.
-We’re happy to help: Editor@Artifcts.com
+Artifcts are also easily shareable to loved ones or professionals who may be assisting you with family history research, writing a memoir, or creating a family videography, saving you countless hours searching for, sharing, and annotating the materials when you’re ready to take that next step.

 ###

-© 2024 Artifcts, Inc. All Rights Reserved.
+© 2026 Artifcts, Inc. All Rights Reserved.

 Share With Friends

-4 likes
+8 likes

 What's New at Artifcts